akamai/cli-netstorage/README.md

 *NOTE:* This tool is intended to be installed via the Akamai CLI package manager, which can be retrieved from the releases page of the [Akamai CLI](https://github.com/akamai/cli) tool.

-This is under active development and not yet ready for use.
+This is under active development but ready for exploring and testing.
 Please open issues if you have questions or requests.

-### Local Install, if you choose not to use the akamai package manager
-* Node 7
-* npm install after *every* update
-* Ensure that the 'bin' subdirectory is in your path
-* Or 'npm install' to get the cli installer

 ### Credentials
-In order to use this configuration, you need to:
-* Set up your Netstorage API Credentials as described below (coming soon)
-* Run 'akamai ns setup' to set credentials for your environment
+* Various values associated with the Storage Group and Upload Account are required for use in calls made to the API.
+Once the Upload Account has fully propagated (after enabling the HTTP API), you can view it in the NetStorage Groups UI to gather this information.
+Select the Upload Account entity.
+* Locate the Upload Account in which you've enabled the NetStorage HTTP API, and click it to open Detail View.
+(You can type the name of the target account in the Filter field to limit results in this table.)
+* Click the Edit button.

+Make note of the following values:
+* The "*Key*" Value - This is displayed in the NetStorage HTTP API tab.
+* The "*Id*" in the Upload Account Details content panel.
+* The Storage Group Name (*group*) - This is revealed in the second column of the table in the Upload Directory Association content panel.

+Select the Storage Groups entity.
+* Input the Storage Group Name you noted in the Filter field.
+* Click its entry in the table to open Detail View.
+* In the Storage Group Details, make note of the NetStorage HTTP API entry for the *host* entry

+Once you have gathered all the values, run 'akamai netstorage setup' to save them to your system.

 ## Overview
 The Akamai Netstorage CLI is a utility for interacting with Akamai's NetStorage platform from the command line.